jletner/PowerDocu/README.md

 The documentation for each Flow includes

-1. A generated Word document or Markdown content including sections on
+1. A generated Word document, HTML, or Markdown content including sections on
     1. General information of the Flow
     2. The connectors that are used by the Flow
     3. The Trigger that starts the Flow